materiaraiding/materiaraiding-old/_ultimate/dsr.md

 Each stack will move 4 notches in the same direction as the knights (CW/CCW).
 This will leave the party in the 1st of 2 safespots as part of the dashes.
 After the cleaves go off around them the party will move to 4 notches _before_ the next waymark for the next safe spot.

+Just before these stacks and cleaves go off, Thordan and a large red eye that appeared around the arena will perform a gaze attack.

 (Diagram for safespots :3)

 After the last AoEs resolve, various knights will appear around the arena alongside thordan, preparing to cast various new mechanics in tandem.
 This set of mechanics is referred to as: